 of a reclaimed water line.
 On January 12, 2016, the Parkside CRA Board directed staff to complete design

 for the installation of decorative streetlights on the east side of Elkcam and

 an eight foot wide sidewalk on the west side of Elkcam.
 See photo.

 Gertrude and Aaron Street Improvements

 - In cooperation with Charlotte County Utilities multi-use paths, streetlights and landscaping will be installed along Gertrude from Caring Way to Aaron and on Aaron from Caring Way to Harbor.
-These enhancement will be consistent with the Parkside Master Trails and Greenways Plan and the Streetlighting Guide.
+These enhancements will be consistent with the Parkside Master Trails and Greenways Plan and the Streetlighting Guide.
 A $750,000 Community Development Block Grant was awarded by the State to help offset the project costs.
-Charlotte County Utilities will be replacing water and sewer lines as a component of this project Design plans are expected to be completed by May 2016.
+Charlotte County Utilities will be replacing water and sewer lines as a component of this project.
 (CDBG Map

 and 2015 Working Map